-"Although I could read French and was able to translate most articles I had a real problem interpreting the spoken word which in turn inhibited me from starting a conversation.
-The ability to listen to conversations at various speeds helped me to attune my ear better and also helped me realize that I didn't have to translate every single word to get the gist of what was being said."
+"Although I could read French and be able to translate most articles, I had a real problem interpreting the spoken word, which in turn inhibited me from starting a conversation.
+The ability to listen to conversations at various speeds helped me to attune my ear better and also helped me realize that I didn't have to translate every single word to get the gist of what people say."

 JOHN // Talk in French Intermediate Student